+- (a) Subject allowed him/herself to be searched, escorted, and/or handcuffed.
+The officer did not use force to overcome resistance, nor did the officer use force in the absence of resistance.

+- (b) Officer used any of the following, and the circumstances of the application would lead a reasonable officer to conclude that the subject did not experience more than momentary discomfort:

+- 1. Control holds/pressure point application

+- 2. Leverage

+- 3. Grab

+- Bodyweight
-- (a) Officer used any of the following, and the circumstances of the application would lead a reasonable officer to conclude that the subject did not experience more than momentary discomfort: - 1.
-Control holds/pressure point application - 2.
-Leverage - 3.
-Grab - 4.
-Bodyweight - 5.
-The officer lowered the subject to a seated position or to the ground while partially or completely supporting the person's bodyweight. - (b) Officer used any of following: - 1.
-TASER/LLIMs Deployed (no activation) - 2.
-Drawn/deployed firearm, but no suspect contacted or arrested - (c) Subject has no visible injury due to interaction with officer. - (d) Subject has no complaint of injury or continuing pain. - (e) Subject does not indicate intent to pursue litigation. - (f) Subject was not rendered unconscious due to interaction with officer. - (g) No allegation of misconduct against officer, regarding force.

-(h) Entirety of the contact was captured on audio and video, inclusive of the buffering period.
+- 5. The officer lowered the subject to a seated position or to the ground while partially or completely supporting the person's bodyweight.

+- (c) Officer used any of following:

+- TASER/LLIMs Deployed (no activation)

+- Drawn/deployed firearm, but no suspect contacted or arrested - (d) Subject has no visible injury due to interaction with officer. - (e) Subject has no complaint of injury or continuing pain. - (f) Subject does not indicate intent to pursue litigation. - (g) Subject was not rendered unconscious due to interaction with officer. - (h) No allegation of misconduct against officer, regarding force. - Entirety of the contact was captured on audio and video, inclusive of the buffering period.